Last updated on May 1st, 2021

-Safety in a microbiology laboratory is important in the prevention of infection as Microbiology laboratory cultures, manipulates, and uses virulent and/or potentially pathogenic microorganisms.
+Safety in a microbiology laboratory is important in the prevention of infection because virulent and/or potentially pathogenic microorganisms are cultured (grown) there.
 In addition to microorganisms, there are some chemicals used in this laboratory that are potentially harmful.
 Many procedures involve glassware, open flames, and sharp objects that can cause trauma/ damage if used improperly.

 General Safety Rules and Procedures

-- The laboratory procedures must be read prior to attending that laboratory session.
+The laboratory procedures must be read prior to attending the laboratory session.

 - Smoking, eating, and drinking in the laboratory are absolutely prohibited in the laboratory at any time.

 2. Only closed-toe shoes are to be worn in the laboratory.
 Sandals or open-toed or canvas shoes are not permitted because of the constant danger of cuts and infections from broken glass found on the lab floors and the possibility of chemical spills.